gratipay/grtp.co/lib/v1/blogger/README.md

 # Google Code

-To add gadget to Google Code pages, use the following snippet:
+To add gadget to [Google Code pages](https://code.google.com/p/support/wiki/WikiSyntax#Gadgets), use the following snippet:

     <wiki:gadget url="https://grtp.co/v1/blogger/gratipay.xml" height="72" border="0"
-    up_name="techtonik" />
+    title="The economy of gratitude.." up_name="techtonik" />

 `up_name` is parameter that you need to set with your name.
 You can also specify `up_type="giving"` to get different widget